mirsaeedi/azure-api-management-devops-resource-kit/README.md

 You can find the generated files in the location defined by **_outputLocation_**.

-Among all generated templates, following two files have a fundemntal role in the whole scenario:
+Among all generated templates, following two files play a fundemntal role in the whole scenario:

 **Master Template**: By default named master.template.json, is the main file executed by Azure Resource Manager.
 Has links to all other templates.
-**Patameter Template**: By default named parameters.json, contains the parametes required for Master template.
+**Patameter Template**: By default named parameters.json, contains the parametes required for executing Master template.

 ### Uploading Generated ARM Templates.